tallkoh/TheUnifiers/README.md

 Users will be required to provide a picture, title, description, and location of the found item.

 ## Timeline and Development Plan
+Features to fulfill by Milestone 3:
+Allow users to tap into listings on the lost and found page and chat with the person who has listed the item

+Add a search bar to both the chat page and lost and found page

+Add a filter for messages in chat pages to make sure no vulgarities or any offensive language will be used

 ## Work Log
 Our work log progress can be viewed [here](https://docs.google.com/spreadsheets/d/1evctZxslpMVcKZAfejuWrmujpLc73P-GATx4KaudZrY/edit?usp=sharing).